-Jose Mourinho Would be a Dream Hire for USMNT
+USMNT Should Have More Strongly Pursued Jose Mourinho

 4 League Cups.

-Also, you don’t have to worry about his “third season syndrome” here because international competition works on a different kind if schedule and format.
-So do it, USSF, bring in this Portugese Magnifico, a man who has led the likes of Manchester United, Real Madrid, Chelsea, Inter Milan and Porto.
-Close the deal.
+Also, you wouldn’t have had to worry about his infamous “third season syndrome” here because international competition works on a different schedule and format.
+The USSF should have brought in this Portugese Magnifico, a man who has led the likes of Manchester United, Real Madrid, Chelsea, Inter Milan and Porto.

-But don’t take my word for it.
-This idea is already getting traction.
-You can read about that here, here and here.
+Whichever direction they go next, just please have a vision, and execute it, for once!